About the school

 Erasmus+

-The College of Polytechnics Jihlava has beem awarded the Erasmus Charter for Higher Education 2021-2027 (ECHE) by the European Commission (download here), which entitles it to participate in the Erasmus+ programme.
+The College of Polytechnics Jihlava has been awarded the Erasmus Charter for Higher Education for the period 2021-2027 (ECHE) by the European Commission (download here), which entitles it to participate in the Erasmus programme.

 The national awareness campaign introducing the new Erasmus 2021-2027 period can be viewed here.